New Hampshire Laws and Incentives

 (Reference New Hampshire Revise Statutes 236:133)

-Public Electric Vehicle (EV) Charging Station Requirements and Restriction Authorization
+Public Electric Vehicle (EV) Charger Requirements and Restriction Authorization

-EV charging stations that are available for public use must meet the following requirements:
+EV chargers that are available for public use must meet the following requirements:

-- If publicly funded by a settlement, federal or other competitive grant program, or the Volkswagen (VW) Trust, the charging station must be equipped to enable universal access, as defined by the New Hampshire Department of Transportation;
+- If publicly funded by a settlement, federal or other competitive grant program, or the Volkswagen Mitigation Trust, the charger must be equipped to enable universal access, as defined by the New Hampshire Department of Transportation;

 - If the owner or operator requires payment for use of the EV charging station, the station must accept multiple payment options; and;